HazelnutStudio/Hazelbot/README.md

 ### String `clips_channel_id=0`
 The ID for the channel in which clips will be submitted to.
 Leave this as zero to disable the clips system.

+### String `clip_vote_emoji_name=⭐`
+The emoji to be used when voting on clips.
+If this is a default emoji, set this to the actual emoji character.
+If it is a custom emoji, set it to the name of the custom emoji and set the `clip_vote_emoji_id` field too.

+### String `clip_vote_emoji_id=`
+If you're using a custom emoji for your clip voting, set this to the ID of that emoji, as well as setting its name.

 ### String `top_clips_channel_id=0`
 The ID for the channel in which top clips will be saved to.
 This **must** be set if `clips_channel_id` is.